 Bio-X Seed Grant: Dynamics of hydrogen sulfide production by gut bacteria Jonas Cremer and Alfred Spormann.
 Progress report, 25th July 2022.

-Scientific progress Realizing that utilization of sulfur containing amino acids is likely the biggest source of bacterial H2S production we focused over the last year particularly on the characterization of bacterial peptide digestion and cysteine utilization.
+Scientific progress Realizing that utilization of sulfur containing amino acids is likely the biggest source of bacterial H2S production, we focused over the last year particularly on the characterization of bacterial peptide digestion and cysteine utilization.
 Our experimental results revealed a strong variation among bacterial species.
 We thus also incorporated a bioinformatics approach to better understand this variation and predict how H2S production depends on the composition of the gut microbiota.
 The most important findings are summarized in the following.
-Experimentally assessing H2S production from cysteine, methionine, and peptide digestion: To qualitatively assess the capability for H2S production of different gut-strains we run the colorimetric assay which we improved (see report from previous year) and which uses as a readout the black participation which is formed when H2S binds to ferric ammonium citrate.
-We have probed a selection of gut strains with cysteine, methionine, or casein provided as sole sulfur sources.
-The results show that (i) cysteine digestion is common but not all strains can utilize cysteine; (ii) utilization of methionine, besides cysteine the only other sulfur containing amino acid, does not lead to H2S production; (iii) only a fraction of the tested strains is capable to digest casein (Fig. 1).
-We are currently running the assay probing more strains and more proteins as sulfur containing sources.
-We further observed that the accumulation of a black participate varied strongly among strains for protein digestion, between a few hours and a few days.
-We thus probed available assays to quantify the rate of protein digestions and find a calorimetric assay based on the release of azo-proteins to give by far the highest accuracy and very reliable digestion rates.
-Digestion activity for B. fragilis is shown in Fig. 2 for digestion of azo-casein.
-We currently run the assay for our collection of gut strains and will further determine protein digestion rates for a range of different protein collections, including beef extract, albumin, and gelatin.
-Bioinformatics to better understand the variation in utilization: The strong variation in protein digestion is an important result but it also highlights the challenges in accessing the H2S release capability of the gut microbiota which frequently contains hundreds of strains in varying abundances.
-We thus started to incorporate a thorough bioinformatics analysis.
-The goal is to develop a pipeline which probes available metagenomics data for the abundance of genes and pathways involved in protein digestion and cysteine utilization.
+Experimentally assessing H2S production from cysteine, methionine, and peptide digestion: To qualitatively assess the capability of different gut strain to produce, we ran an improved colorimetric assay (see report from previous year) which provides a visual readout of black precipitate that forms as H2S binds to ferric ammonium citrate.
+We probed a selection of gut strains with cysteine, methionine, or casein provided as sole sulfur sources.
+The results show that (i) cysteine digestion is common but not universal among all gut strains; (ii) utilization of methionine, the only other sulfur-containing amino acid besides cysteine, does not lead to H2S production; (iii) only a fraction of the tested strains is capable of digesting casein (Fig. 1).
+We are currently running the assay to probe more strains and sulfur-containing proteins sources.
+We further observed that the accumulation of a black precipitate varied strongly among strains for protein digestion, between a few hours and a few days.
+We thus probed available assays to quantify the rate of protein digestion and determined that a calorimetric assay based on the release of azo-proteins provides the highest accuracy and most reliable digestion rates.
+Digestion activity of B. fragilis is shown in Fig. 2 for digestion of azo-casein.
+We are currently running this assay on our collection of gut strains and will determine protein digestion rates for a range of different protein sources, including beef extract, albumin, and gelatin.
+Bioinformatics to better understand variation in cysteine utilization: The strong variation in protein digestion is an important result that also highlights the challenges in determining the capability of gut microbiota, which contains hundreds of strains in varying abundances, to release H2S.
+We thus incorporated a thorough bioinformatics analysis into our investigation.
+The goal is to develop a pipeline to probe available metagenomics data for the abundance of genes and pathways involved in protein digestion and cysteine utilization.
 To develop this pipeline, we first analyzed the genomes of single strains, including those we analyzed experimentally.
-To probe for the genes involved in cysteine and protein digestion activities we employed HMMER, a position-dependent and highly sensitive sequence homology algorithm.
+To probe for the genes involved in cysteine and protein digestion activities we used HMMER, a position-dependent and highly sensitive sequence homology algorithm.
 We started with the investigation of cysteine utilization and the metabolic pathways involved.
 Fig. 3 shows an example of the homology quantification.
-We are currently probing the cysteine digestion capabilities of more strains to test cutoff functions and the predictive power.
-After this, we will run the analysis to metagenomics data and estimate the cysteine digestion capacities of different fecal samples.
+We are currently probing the cysteine digestion capabilities of more strains to evaluate and determine the predictive powder of cutoff filters for the HMMER results.
+After this, we will run the analysis on metagenomics data and estimate the cysteine digestion capacities of different fecal samples.
 An undergraduate student is currently testing a similar approach to study extracellular proteases and the capability for protein digestion.